-Seborrheic dermatitis is a chronic skin condition that causes a red scaly, itchy rash.
-It can appear as a mild, white scaling or a yellowish greasy or reddish scaly rash.
+Seborrheic dermatitis is a chronic skin condition that causes a scaly, itchy rash.
+It can appear as a mild, white scaling, or a yellowish greasy, or reddish scaly rash.
 Most commonly affected areas are along the hairline, in and behind the ears, on the eyebrows, around the nose, and on the chest.

-The exact cause of seborrheic dermatitis is unknown, though common skin yeast organisms, called Malassezia, may play a role in some people.
+The exact cause of seborrheic dermatitis is unknown.
+Common skin yeast organisms or genetic factors may play a role for some people.

 The symptoms can vary from mild to severe.
 They include:

-In babies less than one month old, seborrheic dermatitis may cause a thick, yellow, crusted scalp rash known as "cradle cap."
+In babies less than 1 month old, seborrheic dermatitis may cause a thick, yellow, crusted scalp rash known as cradle cap.

-The doctor will ask about your symptoms and medical history and perform a physical exam.
-The diagnosis is made by the appearance of the rash.You may be referred to a doctor who specializes in skin disorders (a dermatologist).
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
+The diagnosis is made by the appearance of the rash.You may be referred to a doctor who specializes in skin disorders.

-A variety of treatments are used for seborrheic dermatitis, such as:
+A variety of treatments are used for seborrheic dermatitis in children and adults, such as:

-Treatment can take several weeks or months and may need to be repeated if the condition recurs.
+Treatment can take several weeks or months and may need to be repeated if the condition returns.